Skyblue2016219/AI_Cloze/README.md

 # AI_Cloze
-A app for clozing ,which base on Google BERT.
+A app for clozing ,which based on Google BERT.